-2019 and 2020 have been years of radical change for me, and this is being reflected in the content on this site and all my business-related sites.
-The direction of CarmaSpence.com has changed and I’m slowly going through older content and reworking, merging, and deleting content that no longer serves this site’s evolving direction, as well as relocating content to other sites.
+The last few years have brought radical change for me, and this is being reflected in the content on this site and all my business-related sites.
+The direction of CarmaSpence.com is in the process of changing and I’m slowly going through older content and reworking, merging, and deleting content that no longer serves this site’s evolving direction, as well as relocating content to other sites.

 There is a journey one goes through in becoming an authorneer: